liufeng2915/Implicit_Dense_Correspondence/metrics/README.md

   We used an EMD implementation from https://github.com/Colin97/MSN-Point-Cloud-Completion.

-  Please refer to the original projects for more details about installation.
+  Please refer to the original projects for the details of installation.